 The Bale series demonstrates the elevation of society’s castoffs to large format art.

-James has rescued thousands of pounds of metal from a Phoenix scrapyard, and in these works has combined his love of industrial materials and his passion for art.
+Architect James Trahan AIA of 180 Degrees Design + Build has rescued thousands of pounds of metal from a Phoenix scrapyard, and in these works has combined his love of industrial materials and his passion for art.

 The materials were compressed into gigantic ingots, transported to 180’s fablab, cleaned, trimmed, and readied for their next life.
 Then, a custom base was crafted for each, lifting these massive chunks of scrap up from the ground, both literally and figuratively.

-In Adding Color to Fashion, James created a series of watercolors from discarded magazine prints.
+A series of watercolors created from discarded magazine prints.

-James animated the pages in bold colors, giving the fashion shoot a whole new vibe.
+Fashion photos are animated in bold colors, giving the fashion shoot a whole new vibe.

 Copyright © 2019 The Box - All Rights Reserved.